mconroy101/gammaspec/peakfitting/readme.md

    $$T= N e^{\frac{x-x_0}{beta}} erfc\left(\frac{x-x_0}{\sigma\sqrt{2}} + \frac{\sigma}{\beta\sqrt{2}}\right)$$

+2) Quadratic background, Gaussian peaks with a skewed Gaussian low energy tail.
+Use if step should be 0.

+   $$F=Q+G+T$$

+3) Quadratic background with a step function, Gaussian peaks.
+Use if low energy tail should be 0.

+   $$F=Q+S+G$$

-2) Quadratic background, Gaussian peaks.
+4) Quadratic background, Gaussian peaks.
 This is a simple routine, good for comparison to Buffit (UoB).

    $$F=Q+G$$